Chinese Porcelain

 When the Mongols lost their clout over China towards the end of the Yuan dynasty, underglaze blue and white decorations of porcelain were already well developed, although probably not yet the mainstream of domestic ceramics.
 Much of the blue and white ceramics were exported.
 In the China of those days only the affluent classes or nobility were able to afford these.

-Shortly after the Ming dynasty was overthrown and the new Qing court had itself established, another sea prohibition was proclaimed.
+Then, shortly after the Ming dynasty was overthrown and the new Qing court had itself established, another sea prohibition was proclaimed.
 During this time the inhabitants were forced to move inland, away from the coast.
-The purpose was mainly to fend off the remaining Ming loyals, especially their fleet under the command of Zheng Chenggong (aka Koxinga), operating in coastal areas from their base in Formosa (Taiwan).
+The purpose of this was mainly to fend off the remaining Ming loyals, especially their fleet under the command of Zheng Chenggong (aka Koxinga), operating in coastal areas from their base in Formosa (Taiwan).
+This was in order to prevent that they could get a hold on settlements or populations located in coastal areas.

 During the ban of the late Ming dynasty some porcelain was still smuggled out in ships.
-However, the Qing ban interrupted the trade completely, so that even the Dutch Eastindia Company, which at the time was dominating almost all foreign trade in the region, was forced to turn to Japan for supplying the required porcelain.
+However, the Qing ban interrupted the trade completely, so that even the Dutch Eastindia Company (VOC), which at the time was dominating almost all foreign trade in the region, was forced to turn to Japan for supplying the required export porcelain for Europe.

 This was the last such ban in imperial China.
 It was finally lifted during the early Kangxi reign (in 1684), after the Qing government successfully routed the last resistance in Taiwan.
 The Dutch Eastindia Company resumed trading with China without delay.